sofia5/weather-forecast/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the [Open Weather API](https://openweathermap.org/api).

+## Comments

+- It's changing name between Gothenburg and Nordstaden (which probably share the entered coordinates).
+- The data is between now and 4 days ahead

+## Improvements

+- It would be nice to be able to enter a city name / coordinates to show other locations as well
+- Maybe more lines (min, max) could be added to the graph to improve the view
+- It would've been nice to show what the weather is like (sunny, cloudy) - maybe in a view of "current weather" or adding the info to the chart
+- Caching the data (maybe 3h, until a new time enter appears)
+- More tests could be added

+Note: React is a framework I'm learning, and thus, it's probably possible to optimize things like how the data is fetched.

 ## Available Scripts

 In the project directory, you can run: